Updated May 31, 2023

-Similarly, all tasks, however seemingly trivial, need to be listed out.
+Similarly, all seemingly trivial tasks need to be listed out.

-Task dependencies need to be listed out.
+Task dependencies need to be listed.
 A simple Excel sheet, or even a Word table, would suffice.

 What are the steps that are dependent on others?

-In our example, the content edit can only begin after the existing content is evaluated and new content created, if necessary.
-Photoshopping can only be done after photographs are taken.
+In our example, the content edit can only begin after the evaluation of existing content and the creation of new content, if necessary.
+Do Photoshopping after taking photographs.

-It’s important to note down dependencies so that Gantt charts planning becomes easier and tighter.
+It’s essential to note down dependencies so that Gantt chart planning becomes more accessible and tighter.

-This also depends on your organization.
-If teams are smaller and resources scarce, it might make sense to first plot your resources and then timeline it.
-If yours is a huge company with a wide resource pool, it may make sense to first create the timeline.
+It also depends on your organization.
+If teams are smaller and resources scarce, it might make sense to plot your help and timeline them.
+If yours is a massive company with a vast resource pool, it may make sense first to create the timeline.

-Once the tasks are ready, the timeline is created.
-Factor in weekends and public holidays.
+Once the tasks are ready, upon creating a timeline —factor in weekends and public holidays.

 On software such as SmartDraw, the Gantt chart for a project is created right after you input data on a user-friendly screen.
-But with other software or Excel templates, you might have to type in values on the Gantt charts spreadsheet itself.
+But with other software or Excel templates, you might have to type in values on the Gantt charts spreadsheet.

-As the Gantt chart is a tool to visualize the plan, the availability of specialized software should not matter as much.
+As the Gantt chart is a tool to visualize the plan, the availability of specialized software should be less.

-Timelines are dependent on the client, and if the client has definite time constraints, ensure that you divide the time between tasks smartly.
+Timelines depend on the client, and if the client has definite time constraints, ensure you divide the time between tasks smartly.

-This timeline is bound to change and is likely not final, but try to make it as close to final as possible.
+This timeline is bound to change and is likely, not final, but try to make it as close to last as possible.

-As a project manager, you will need to figure out the best way to make this work.
+As a project manager, you must figure out the best way to make this work.
 Evaluate your team.
 Figure out who will work best for which task.
-Laying out the project on a rough timeline in a notebook or a software will also help you ensure resources aren’t double dipped—required at two places at once.
+Laying the project on a rough timeline in a notebook or software will also help you ensure no double-dipping of resources—required at two places simultaneously.

-This might take some time but it’s an important part that needs to be fixed.
+It might take some time, but it’s an important part that needs fixing.